Airspace types (United States): Terminal radar service area (TRSA)

 Terminal radar service area, or TRSA, is general controlled airspace wherein ATC provides radar vectoring, sequencing, and separation on a full-time basis for all IFR and participating VFR aircraft.
 Service provided at a TRSA is called "stage III service".
 TRSA's are depicted on VFR aeronautical charts.
 Pilot participation is urged but is not mandatory.

 They are designated in high volume traffic areas where radar services are available, but not otherwise designated as class B or C airspace, such as in the Palm Springs area in Southern California where high mountainous terrain channels air traffic into the same busy space.
-TRSA's can sometimes be found around class D airports as well, such as East Texas Regional Airport in Longview, TX, Chicago Rockford International Airport in Rockford, IL, Augusta Regional Airport in Augusta, GA, and Kalamazoo/Battle Creek International Airport in Kalamazoo, MI.
+TRSA's can sometimes be found around class D airports as well, such as East Texas Regional Airport in Longview, TX/Kilgore, TX, Chicago Rockford International Airport in Rockford, IL, Augusta Regional Airport in Augusta, GA, and Kalamazoo/Battle Creek International Airport in Kalamazoo, MI.

-When VFR, pilots need not contact TRACON prior to entry or while in any TRSA, however it is recommended they do so.
+When VFR, pilots need not contact TRACON prior to entry or while in any TRSA; however, it is recommended they do so.
 There are no specific equipment requirements to operate VFR in a TRSA.
 If pilots ask for and receive radar services from TRACON, they must comply with heading and altitudes assigned or cancel the service.